 The costs vary from vet to vet, surgeon to surgeon, and city to city.
 Here’s a breakdown of some of the costs we incurred:

 Extracapsular surgery with same-day release from veterinary hospital: $2,000

 My dog’s love and devotion coupled with good health: Priceless.

-I should note that we have had Veterinary Pet Insurance for about 20 years and we have had nothing but success with them on the Major Medical Plan with additional coverage.
+I should note that we have had Veterinary Pet Insurance (now Nationwide) for about 20 years and we have had nothing but success with them on the Major Medical Plan with additional coverage.
 About 90 percent of all of the above was covered under our policy, which has a very reasonable cost per month.

 Having an ACL injury can be tricky, for both the dog and the pet parent who must restrict activity without creating a withdrawn dog who has no clue why he or she is not allowed to run and pla.
 However, there are options available and the links below will guide you through.
 If your dog has suffered an ACL injury, let us know your experiences, too.

 Further Reading: Helpful Links to Guide You Through ACL Surgery and Options:

 Note: We were not compensated for any of the information included.
 We cannot guarantee same results and we are not veterinarians.
 Please always check with your dog’s veterinarian.with any medical issues or concerns.